Dallas vs Washington DC

 Which city has higher STR taxes — Dallas or Washington DC?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Washington DC charges 14.5% combined (sales tax on accommodations + transient lodging tax).
-Compare the full breakdown in the table above.
+Notably, Washington DC benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?